 On the other hand, the warmer and more flexible the shingle, the easier it is to scrape off the granules as you walk around.

-Moral?
-Mostly walking over the shingles -- do it while they are colder.
+The moral?
+When walking on the shingles -- do it while they are cooler, cool weather or early in the morning.
 Manipulating the shingles themselves, do it when it is warmer.
 Click here for more information on asphalt shingles and the weather.